Soak up the atmosphere in Salamanca Place, where Hobart’s historic, creative and cultural heart beats.

 How to get there

-Salamanca Place is a cobblestone square in Sullivans Cove, on Hobart's waterfront, a five minute walk from the city centre.
+Salamanca Place is a cobblestone square in Sullivans Cove, on Hobart's waterfront, a five-minute walk from the city centre.

-Top things to do in Salamanca Place
+Things to do and top attractions in Salamanca Place

 Shop at Salamanca Market

 Every Saturday, more than 300 stallholders bring Salamanca Place to life with the bustling Salamanca Market, Tasmania's most famous market.
 Stock up on fresh produce, take home gourmet delicatessen treats or hunt for an antique as you listen to the tunes of busking musicians.
 The market is located between Salamanca Lawns and Salamanca Place, and runs from 8.30am to 3pm.